• Skip to primary navigation

 Author: Barbara Curry

-Loaded mashed potatoes are a quick and easy weeknight side dish that's made in the microwave for those nights when you have a hungry crowd and need potatoes in ten minutes.
-Bacon and crispy French's fried onions give this dish all the flavor you could ask for.
+Loaded mashed potatoes are a quick and easy weeknight side dish that's made in the microwave for those nights when you need potatoes in ten minutes.
+No boiling required.
+Load them up with bacon and crispy onions for an extra flavor boost.

 5 from 1 vote